jamie-clements/Chess-Engine/README.md

 - Legal move generation for all pieces
 - Special move handling (castling, en passant, pawn promotion)
 - Check and checkmate detection
-- Simple AI using minimax algorithm
+- AI with three difficulty levels: Easy, Medium, and Hard
 - Graphical representation of the chess board and pieces